Call for Submissions: 2024 NFIB Doctoral Dissertation Award In Entrepreneurship And Independent Business

-The National Federation of Independent Business (NFIB) Doctoral Dissertation Award in Entrepreneurship and Independent Business is one of the Entrepreneurship Division's two doctoral dissertation awards.
-The NFIB Award was established through the original sponsorship of Entrepreneurship: Theory & Practice, and the continuing sponsorship of the NFIB Research Foundation.
-Its purpose is to recognize and honor outstanding doctoral research in the areas of Entrepreneurship & Independent Business.
+The National Federation of Independent Business (NFIB) Doctoral Dissertation Award was established by the journal Entrepreneurship Theory & Practice and is now sponsored by the NFIB Research Foundation.
+It recognizes outstanding doctoral research in the areas of entrepreneurship and independent business.

 Submitters should provide (electronically, see below):

-- evidence of completion (see “Eligibility” above);
+- Evidence of completion (see “Eligibility” above).

 SUBMISSION DEADLINE AND DATES

-Finalists for the NFIB Award will be notified by early May, 2019.
-To remain in the competition, finalists will be required to send a full electronic copy of their dissertation in the exact form it was evaluated for the doctoral degree by a (tight) deadline specified at that point.
-The winner of the NFIB Award will be required to provide two print copies of the dissertation.
+Finalists will be notified by June 2024.
+To remain in the NFIB Dissertation Award competition pool, finalists will be required to send a full electronic copy of the dissertation in the exact form it was evaluated for the doctoral degree by a (tight) deadline specified at that point.
+The winner of the NFIB Award must also provide two print copies of the dissertation.

 Authors can submit their work for consideration for ONLY ONE of the ENT Division’s dissertation awards.
 Thus, those who submit for the NFIB Award cannot also be eligible for the Heizer Award and vice versa.
 It is the submitter’s responsibility to submit to the Award which best fits the nominated work.